Algebraic Cobordism and \'Etale Cohomology: Proof of Main Theorems

-We can now glue our efforts to prove an integral result. \begin{theorem} Let $S$ be a Noetherian scheme of finite dimension and $J$ a collection of primes which are all invertible in $S$, and for any $\ell \in J$ and any $x \in S$, $\cd_{\ell}(k(x)) < \infty$.
-Then there is a naturally induced equivalence in $\Mod_{\MGL_{S,(J)}}$:
+We can now glue our results to prove the following result up to inverting some primes. \begin{theorem} Let $S$ be a Noetherian scheme of finite dimension.
+Let $J$ be a collection of primes which are all invertible in $S$ such that for $\ell \in J$ and any $x \in S$, $\cd_{\ell}(k(x)) < \infty$.
+Then, the canonical map